 1 How much will it cost to build on my land?

 There are differing levels of homesite preparation depending on the location and unique features of your lot.
 Some lots need very little prep work; other will need clearing, grading, or private well & septic.
 We offer a free site evaluation by our construction superintendent to determine the site specific costs for your unique lot.
-Our construction personnel will walk the site with you to determine, any additional costs due to the specific needs of your homesite.
+Our construction personnel will walk the site with you to determine any additional costs due to the specific needs of your homesite.

 2 If I don't have land already, how do I find land?

 Most people don’t already have a lot when they first visit us.
-We can refer you to a real estate professional who are experienced in land and lots to help find your perfect homesite.
+We can refer you to a real estate professional who is experienced in land and lots to help find your perfect homesite.

 3 How do you know if you build in my area?